A Large-scale Film Style Dataset for Learning Multi-frequency Driven Film Enhancement: Proposed Method: FilmNet

 \subsection{Global Refinement}

 After completing the above procedures, the three images are combined into one and sent into a lightweight TTR module.
-The TTR employs downsampled low-resolution (LR) image $I$ as input to forecast which of the pre-defined operators and/or mapping curves should be applied to the supplied high-resolution (HR) source image $\hat{I}$.
-Given a source image $I$, we first downsample this image to $\hat{I}$ and send it to an Style-Aware Adjuster.
+TTR has been designed to further enhance the tone of film styles.
+It consists of three 3-dimensional lookup table (3DLUT) weight matrices, which are used to perform tri-linear interpolation.
+Given a source image $I$, we first send it to an Style-Aware Adjuster.
 The Style-Aware Adjuster is a CNN network and the weight is borrowed from\cite{zeng2020learning}.
 As seen in Figure~\ref{fig:filmnet}, the Style-Aware Adjuster modifies the weight of three basis 3D LUTs on the left side based on the input LR image.
 Given a source image with RGB color $\left\{r_{(x, y, z)}^{I}, g_{(x, y, z)}^{I}, b_{(x, y, z)}^{I}\right\}$, a LUT is performed in order to determine its position $(x, y, z)$ in the 3D LUT lattice as Equation~\ref{eq:lut}:

 where $s =\frac{C_{max}}{M}$, $C_{max}$ refers to the maximum color value and $M$ indicates the number of bins in each color channel.

 In the whole training phase, we use $MSE$ and $SSIM$ as loss functions as Equation~\ref{eq:mse} and~\ref{eq:ssim}: